techgaun/ex_mustang/README.md

 ![Mustang](images/mustang.jpg)

 ExMustang is a bot for Slack written in Elixir.
+While ExMustang is written for Slack, the responder modules should work fine with other Hedwig adapters as well.

 _Warning: This is a work in progress._